 The watches within Citizen’s Eco-Drive range have been built with all of the best elements and while the prices vary greatly you can easily purchase a classic, sophisticated watch for around $100 to $200.
-If you are looking for a watch that is fully loaded with functions, then you will need to pay more.
-The range caters for most budgets and their watches go up to around the $1500 mark.
+If you’re looking for a watch that is fully loaded with functions, then you will need to pay more.
+This range caters to most budgets and their watches go up to around the $1500 mark.

-The higher priced models are jam packed with light level indicator, power saving function, alarm, chronographs and insufficient charge warning.
+The higher priced models are jam packed with features such as light level indicators, power saving function, alarm, chronographs and insufficient charge warning.
 The appearance is also improved upwards from the middle-priced models and are much more stylish.

 The entire Eco-Drive range comes with a 6 month power reserve and solar powered technology.
 Regardless of whether the light is natural or artificial, it will convert the light into energy and keep your watch charged.
 A timeless watch that never needs a battery!

-The lower end of this range starts as low as $109 and while these priced watches may not be the most stylish, you cannot dispute that they are well styled and will look good on any wearers wrist.
-These solar powered watches are typically around 36mm with gold or silver tone stainless steel casing and a leather strap with standard buckle.
-If appearance is important you may not want a leather strap.
+The lower end of this range starts as low as $109 and while these priced watches may not be the most stylish, you cannot dispute that they are decent and will look good on any wearers wrist.
+These solar powered watches are typically around 36mm with gold or silver toned stainless steel casings and a leather strap with a standard buckle.
+If appearance is important you, you may not want a leather strap.
 As you start creeping up to the $149 mark, this is where the stainless steel bracelets begin.

-The dials of this price range offer varying markers and a Japanese movement (E110 or E111).
+The dials in this price range offer varying markers and a Japanese movement (E110 or E111).
 Of course, the low price reflects the type of crystal and here you are looking at mineral crystal.
-Although it is the cheaper option it does have one benefit over sapphire crystals – when it takes a blow, it will crack rather than shatter.
+Although it is the cheaper option it does have one benefit over plastic crystals – when it takes a blow, it wont scratch as easily.

 But how do these lower priced models measure up with performance?
 The water resistance may not be the greatest but it holds a 6 month power reserve, 3 hands and day-date indicator.
 A classic watch that offers practicality in its simplest form, everything you need without the fuss.